timacdonald/tim.macdonald.au/resources/views/posts/fake-expectations.md

 });
 ```

-The value passed to the expectation is made available within the custom expectation.
+The value passed to the `expect` function is made available within the custom expectation.
 Pest makes this happen by re-binding the value of `$this` within the callback:

 ```php
 // expect($client)